Topics Map > Software

 Download the software from: http://clarity.discovery.wisc.edu/

 .
 If you do not have the necessary version of Java, it will step you through the process of installing it.
 If you are installing onto a Mac OS X computer, it will warn you that you are installing a program from an unidentified developer.
-See Mac OS X - Install Programs from Unidentified Developers
+See [Link for document 25443 is unavailable at this time.]

 for more information.
 If you are having difficulties, please contact email@example.com